jbannick/hellokata-java/src/modules/custom_images/hellomodimages/README.md

 - Windows64
 - Linux

+Java 9 and later JRE's are modularized.

-A Custom Runtime Image is a JRE that runs on a specific OS and contains only those modules required to run your app.
+A Custom Runtime Image contains your app, as a module, and a JRE that contains only those modules required to run your app.

 It needs the Java 9 or later JDK on your build computer to build.
-It also needs on your build computer the Java 9 or later JDKs for each of your other destination operating systems.
+It also needs on your build computer the Java 9 or later JDKs for ***each*** of your other destination operating systems.

 It does not need Java installed on a destination computer to run.